Decoding rank metric Reed-Muller codes: Preliminaries

 It is well--known that such vector codes actually can be turned into matrix codes by choosing a $\K$--basis $\B = ({\beta}_1, \dots, {\beta}_m)$ of $\LL$ and proceeding as follows.
 Given an element $x$ of $\LL$ denote by $x^{(1)}, \dots, x^{(m)}$ its coefficients in the basis $\B$.
 That is to say $x = x^{(1)}{\beta}_1 + \cdots + x^{(m)} {\beta}_m$ then consider the map

 Then, any vector code $\CC \subset \LL^n$ can be turned into a matrix code by considering $\text{Exp}_{\B}(\CC)$.
-The built matrix code depends on the choice of the basis $\B$ but choosing another basis provide an isometric code with respect to the rank metric.
+The induced matrix code depends on the choice of the basis $\B$ but choosing another basis provides an isometric code with respect to the rank metric.

-\begin{rem} Note that if an $\LL$--linear rank metric code can be turned into a matrix code, the converse is not true, a subspace of $\K^{m\times n}$ can be turned into a $\K$-linear subspace of $\LL^n$ by applying the inverse map of $\text{Exp}_\B$ but the resulting code will not be $\LL$--linear in general.
-Thus, code of form $\text{Exp}_\B(\C)$ when $\C$ ranges over all $\LL$--subspaces of $\LL^n$ form a proper subclass of matrix codes in $\K^{m\times n}$. \end{rem}
+\begin{rem} Note that if an $\LL$--linear rank metric code can be turned into a matrix code, the converse is not true.
+A subspace of $\K^{m\times n}$ can be turned into a $\K$-linear subspace of $\LL^n$ by applying the inverse map of $\text{Exp}_\B$ but the resulting code will not be $\LL$--linear in general.
+Thus, codes of the form $\text{Exp}_\B(\CC)$ when $\CC$ ranges over all $\LL$--subspaces of $\LL^n$ form a proper subclass of matrix codes in $\K^{m\times n}$. \end{rem}

-\subsection{Rank metric codes as \texorpdfstring{$\LL[G]$}{}--codes}
+\subsection{Rank metric codes as \texorpdfstring{$\LL[\GG]$}{}--codes}

-The study of rank metric codes as $\LL$-subspaces of the group algebra $\LL[\G]$ has been initiated in \cite{ACLN}, that generalizes the study of rank metric codes over arbitrary Galois extension with cyclic Galois groups in \cite{ALR18}.
-We recall below the definitions and basic notions of the rank metric codes in this setting.
+The study of rank metric codes as $\LL$-subspaces of the skew group algebra $\LL[\GG]$ has been initiated in \cite{ACLN}.
+It generalizes the study of rank metric codes over arbitrary cyclic Galois extensions in \cite{ALR18}.
+We recall below the definitions and basic notions of rank metric codes in this setting.

-Consider an arbitrary but fixed finite Galois extension $\LL/\K$ with $\G \eqdef \Gal(\LL/\K)$.
-The \emph{skew group} algebra $\LL[\G]$ of $\G$ over $\LL$ is defined as
+Consider an arbitrary but fixed finite Galois extension $\LL/\K$ with $\GG \eqdef \Gal(\LL/\K)$.
+The \emph{skew group} algebra $\LL[\GG]$ of $\GG$ over $\LL$ is defined as

-and endowed with its additive group structure and the following composition law derived from the group law of $\G$:
+and endowed with its additive group structure and the following composition law derived from the group law of $\GG$:

 which is extended by associativity and distributivity.
-This equips $\LL[\G]$ with a non-commutative algebra structure.
+This equips $\LL[\GG]$ with a non-commutative algebra structure.

-\begin{thm} Any element $A = \sum_\gg a_\gg \gg \in \LL[\G]$ defines a $\K$-endomorphism of $\LL$ that sends $x \in \LL$ to $\sum_\gg{a_\gg\gg(x)}$.
-This correspondence induces a $\K$-linear isomorphism between $\LL[\G]$ and $\ensuremath{\textrm{End}}_{\K}(\LL)$. \end{thm}
+\begin{thm} Any element $A = \sum_\gg a_\gg \gg \in \LL[\GG]$ defines a $\K$-endomorphism of $\LL$ that sends $x \in \LL$ to $\sum_\gg{a_\gg\gg(x)}$.
+This correspondence induces a $\K$-linear isomorphism between $\LL[\GG]$ and $\ensuremath{\textrm{End}}_{\K}(\LL)$. \end{thm}